 I look at every chance to learn something new as a blessed opportunity.
 I personally LOVE to learn.
-I even would go as far to say that your training in adoption shouldn’t stop at the finishing the home study.
-Continued education in adoption, changing studies, and helping your child through the emotions of adoption is all something we can learn more about.
+I even would go as far as to say that your adoption training shouldn’t stop at finishing the home study.
+Continued education in adoption, changing studies, and helping your child through the emotions of adoption are all something we can learn more about.

 So what can you take away from those classes, books, magazines, and movies?

 - History of Adoption: It’s important to understand the history of adoption and the evolution of adoption.
 Understanding the roots of adoption, how adoption language has evolved and why, and the cultural differences of adoption helps us understand our children as well as grow into our new role as adoptive parents.

 - Trauma: Whether adopting an infant, through foster care, or internationally, there is some level of trauma attached to adoption.
 Acknowledging the loss your child has faced will help you bond as well as cope with future questions and emotions.

 - Decision-making: Some training will focus on your options in adoption.
 You will be faced with difficult decisions to make when setting your preferences on what your family can handle in adoption.
 You will be educated on babies exposed to substances, parenting across racial lines, special needs or medical case adoptions, as well as open vs. closed adoptions.
 You will then be able to make an informed decision and may find yourself more open to many situations that previously scared you.

 - Bonding: Many adoption classes will focus on bonding with your new child as well as moving past infertility and accepting your new role as a parent through adoption.
 You may learn about things like Post-Adoption Depression or bonding with a child who has suffered trauma.